albertbuchard/example-webpack-es6-class-bundle/README.md

 Well not for me anyway... 👶

-🚁 But the world helped me.
+🚁 But the world (ie. *cbll*) helped me.
 And so I will help to world. 🎁

 I hope this will help people.

-And many thank to CBLL who made all this possible.
+And many thanks to *cbll* who made all this possible.
 And freed me from gloom and despair.

 Thank you from the bottom of my ❤️ !